sachinsharma9780/Mapping-Infrastructure-and-Monitor-Urbanization-in-Europe-using-Deep-Learning-/README.md

 fig3: Classification Heatmap of Graz city(conducted with experiment2,left) and corresponding satellite image(right).

-5. Now I have moved all the results to Open Street Map(OSM) by converting the results from tif->shp->geoJson files.
+5. Now I have moved all the results to Open Street Map(OSM) by converting the results from tif->shp->geoJson(using tif_shp_updated.py) files.
 Below you can see the resuls of experiment2 on OSM.
 To run the results in your browser you just need to download the classification_heatmap.html file and run it in your local browser.

 ![Screenshot from 2019-09-09 14-42-29](https://user-images.githubusercontent.com/40523048/64531561-1e221b80-d310-11e9-8075-0b1edb4c3c9c.png)
      fig4: Real Life Application of the project on Open Street Map.
-Fig shows the results of 5 cities of Austria: Graz, Innsbruck, Wien, Linz.
+Fig shows the results of 5 cities of Austria: Graz, Innsbruck, Wien, Linz, Salzburg.
+Red color mapping shows Residential areas and yellow color shows Industrial areas in all 5 cities.

 # Project Presentation at DFKI:
 (More Results)